imlohit/3-column-preview-card-component-main/README.md

 ### Continued development

 I have a lot to improve and learn on flexbox,grid and media queries part.
-From this project i realised i need to work on my responsive design skills.
+I also need to work on my responsive design skills.
-I will make sure to refine this project later after i learn resposnive design part more.
+I will make sure to refine this project later after getting better at responsive part.

 ## Author